mzjb/DeepH-pack/docs/source/installation/openmx.md

 Or edit the makefile yourself according to your environment to install OpenMX version 3.9.

 # 'overlap only' OpenMX
 A modified OpenMX package is also used to compute overlap matrices only for large-scale materials structure.
-Install 'overlap only' OpenMX according to the *readme* document in this [repository](https://github.com/mzjb/overlap-only-OpenMX).
+Install 'overlap only' OpenMX according to the *readme* documentation in this [repository](https://github.com/mzjb/overlap-only-OpenMX).